YATHAGROVER/myntra-hackerramp-submission/README.md

 -Users receive personalized outfit suggestions based on their initial choices and preferences.

 Technology Stack
-Backend: Flask API for recommendation engine and backend logic
+-Backend: Flask API for recommendation engine and backend logic
-Frontend: Next.js for interactive user interface Outfit visualizer:using webgl
+-Frontend: Next.js for interactive user interface -Outfit visualizer:using webgl
-Machine Learning: TensorFlow for garment detection and recommendation algorithms
+-Machine Learning: TensorFlow for garment detection and recommendation algorithms